erikajoelleee/erikajoelleee/README.md

 ### Hi there 👋

 I'm Erika-Joelle Roncal-Schuyler, but you can call me Erika, EJ, or Erielle.
 I'm a dedicated Filipina Software Engineer with a unique blend of expertise, including a background in Psychology.
-My journey from psychology graduate to software developer has equipped me with a diverse skill set that combines my empathy with technical aspects to excel in software engineering.
+My journey from psychology graduate to software developer has equipped me with a diverse skill set that combines my empathy and technical aspects to excel in software engineering.

 I'm driven by a solid commitment to creating a positive social impact through innovation and tradition.
 I focus on crafting software solutions that meet industry standards and resonate with users more meaningfully.